hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

-On the other hand, in the PyPy interpreter, exceptions are propagated by raising the RPython-level OperationError_ exception, which wraps the actual app-level exception values: to harmonize the two worlds.
-Whenever we return from C to RPython, we need to check whether a C API exception was raised and if so turn it into an ``OperationError``.
+On the other hand, in the PyPy interpreter, exceptions are propagated by raising the RPython-level OperationError_ exception, which wraps the actual app-level exception values.
+To harmonize the two worlds, whenever we return from C to RPython, we need to check whether a C API exception was raised and if so turn it into an ``OperationError``.